POD Greeting Cards: What to Actually Evaluate

 Pros:

-- Large global network for local production
+- Largest global network for local production

-- Reduces international shipping costs by producing closer to customers
+- Reduces international shipping cost meaningfully

 - Clean, easy-to-use interface